Guy I of Spoleto

 Guy I was the Duke of Spoleto from 842 to 859.
-He was the son of Lambert I of Nantes and Adelaide of Lombardy, (Note: "The mother of Duke Wido I of Spoleto would then be identifiable as one of King Pepin's five daughters.") the eldest daughter of Pepin of Italy.
+He was the son of Lambert I of Nantes and Adelaide of Lombardy, the eldest daughter of Pepin of Italy.

+Early life

 Guy travelled with his father in 834 as part of the entourage of Holy Roman Emperor Lothair I. Guy was given the abbey of Mettlach, in Lotharingia in 840, when the Emperor Louis I died.

+Family

-Guy married Ida (Itta, Ita or Itana), daughter of Sico of Benevento.
+Guy married Ida (Itta, Ita or Itana), daughter of Prince Sico of Benevento.
 Their children were Lambert I, future Holy Roman Emperor, Guy III, Conrad (A lesser son who we know little about) and a daughter named Rothilda who married Adalbert I, Margrave of Tuscany.

+Rule

 In 843, he interfered in the Beneventan civil war on the side of his brother-in-law Siconulf.
 He acted as arbiter several times for high fees, but only Lothair's successor, Emperor Louis II, could end the strife.
 In 846, he alone succeeded in driving the Saracens out of Latium after their sack of Saint Peter's Basilica in Rome.

 In 858, he supported Adhemar of Salerno against the pretended Count of Capua, Lando I. By his intervention he secured the Liri Valley, southern Lazio, with towns of Sora and Arpino taken from the count's brother Landenulf of Teano.